 Incarceration | Up to 1 year in jail or summary probation |

-Now that Proposition 36 has passed, if you are facing your third drug conviction involving fentanyl, heroin, cocaine, or methamphetamine, you get charged with a “treatment-mandated felony.”
+Now that Proposition 36 has passed, if you are facing charges for possession of hard drugs such as fentanyl, heroin, cocaine, or methamphetamine – and you already have two prior drug convictions – you may get charged with a “treatment-mandated felony.”
 Upon successful completion of treatment, the charge gets dismissed.
-Otherwise, you face up to three years in state prison.
+Otherwise, you face up to three years of incarceration.

 Examples of simple possession